 The architecture of a software system defines the high-level design decisions that enable the goals of that system.
 As you may recall from Chapter 1, the goals of CockroachDB are to provide a scalable, highly available, highly performant, strongly consistent, geo-distrusted, SQL-powered relational database system capable of running across a wide variety of hardware platforms.
 The architecture of CockroachDB is aligned to those objectives.

 There are multiple ways of looking at the CockroachDB architecture.
-From a physical cluster level, a CockroachDB deployment consists of one or more shared-nothing, masterless nodes that collaborate to present a single logical view of the distributed database system.
+At the cluster level, a CockroachDB deployment consists of one or more shared-nothing, masterless nodes that collaborate to present a single logical view of the distributed database system.
 Within each node, we can observe the CockroachDB architecture as a series of layers that provide essential database services, including SQL processing, transaction processing, replication, distribution and storage.

 In this chapter, we'll endeavor to give you a comprehensive overview of the CockroachDB architecture.
 The aim of the chapter is to provide you with the fundamental concepts that will help you make sensible decisions regarding schema design, performance optimization, cluster deployment and other topics.